michal-owsiak/swps-university-research/README.md

 **Results:** Complete mystical experiences were significantly linked with lower fear of death, higher life satisfaction, and greater overall and positive-emotional empathy.
 Psychedelic users exhibited fear of death lower than non-users, with no significant effects on overall emotional empathy or life satisfaction.
 The users group also demonstrated significantly lower negative-emotional empathy than non-users.

 **Conclusions:** While causal inference cannot be drawn from this study, it suggests that mystical experiences, regardless of their trigger, may potentially mitigate death anxiety, enhance life satisfaction, and foster a greater inclination to share positive emotions with others.

-## **Authorship**

-The original research was performed and presented repository was created by Michał Owsiak.
-The author declares no potential conflicts of interest with respect to the research, authorship, and/or publication of this repository.